quixio/quix-cli/docs/Reference/environments/sync.md

 ## How It Works

-The `quix environments sync` command orchestrates the synchronization process between your local development environment and the cloud environment based on the configurations specified in the `quix.yaml` file.
-It detects changes in your local configuration and synchronizes the cloud environment accordingly.
-This includes updating existing deployments, adding new ones, and aligning topics as per the defined specifications.
+The `quix environments sync` command facilitates the synchronization between your local development environment and the cloud environment based on configurations specified in the `quix.yaml` file.
+It detects changes in your local configuration and updates the cloud environment accordingly.
+This includes updating existing deployments, adding new ones, and aligning topics as defined in the specifications.

 ## Example Usage

-### Check the Sync Status
+### Check Sync Status

 To check the synchronization status of a specific environment, use the following command: